-Customer Service Staff: Customer Service representatives are responsible for the administrative work of the shelter and they work directly with the customers.
-Their responsibilities include, but are not limited: to working with customers who are potential adopters, claiming lost pets, redeeming impounded animals, and purchasing pet licenses.
-They also provide resources for pet retention to help keep pets with their families.
+Community Resource Staff: Community Resource Representatives are responsible for the administrative work of the shelter and they work directly with the customers.
+They provide advice and resources to pet owners to help keep pets with their families.
+Their responsibilities also include, but are not limited: to working with customers who are potential adopters, claiming lost pets, redeeming animals impounded by Animal Control, and purchasing pet licenses.
 Additionally, they answer phone and email inquiries from the public and handle all data entry and customer transactions.

-Development Staff: The Development staff conducts all fundraising activities to ensure the future growth of the organization.
+Community Engagement Staff: The Community Engagement staff conducts all communication and fundraising activities to ensure awareness and the future growth of the organization.
 Their duties include, but are not limited: to developing and executing annual fundraising plans, exploring alternative funding sources, writing grants, managing events, and cultivating and nurturing relationships with corporate sponsors, foundations, and individual donors.
+They further manage all communications including BARCS website, social media, mailings, literature, and media.

 Volunteer Staff: BARCS depends on the support of volunteers every day.
-The volunteers assist in the daily operations of the shelter and their duties include, but are not limited to: walking dogs, socializing cats, cleaning kennels, assisting in surgery, interacting with customers, introducing animals to potential adopters, working our low cost public vaccinating and microchip clinic, and working at community events to raise funds and awareness for BARCS.
+The volunteers assist in the daily operations of the shelter and their duties include, but are not limited to: walking dogs, socializing cats, cleaning kennels, assisting in surgery, assisting in medicine, interacting with customers, introducing animals to potential adopters, working our low cost public vaccinating and microchip clinic, and working at community events to raise funds and awareness for BARCS.

-A manager leads each of these departments.
+A manager leads each department.
 All of the managers together compose BARCS' managerial staff who report directly to the Director of Operations and the Executive Director.